masih84/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

+I implimented the Network used in [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+This network architecture is shown in Figure 4.
+The network consists of 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
+The input image is split into YUV planes and passed to the network.

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).